Western Sydney Regional Park: Geography

 The regional park is bounded by Westlink M7 to the west in Cecil Park, The Horsley Drive to the north in Horsley Park, Cowpasture Drive to the east in Bossley Park and Elizabeth Drive to the south near Cecil Hills.
 There exists market gardens in the north, residential piece of land to the east and south, and agricultural residential and rural industrial properties to the west.
 The regional park is situated within the Fairfield local government area, the Hawkesbury-Nepean and Georges Rivers catchment areas and the Deerubbin Local Aboriginal Land Council’s area.
 The park is mainly a savanna (i.e. grassy woodland), though it grades into a dry sclerophyll woodland in the southern portion.

 Located in the Sydney Basin, the park features three types of soils; the main one being Luddenham soil landscape, which originates from Wianamatta Group Shales on wavy hills, in addition to a small area of Picton Soil landscape.
 A ridgeline streams from north to south of the park which provides significant regional views from the elevated areas, such as the Moonrise lookout picnic spot in the west of the park.
 This ridgeline is linked with Prospect Hill to the east near Prospect Reservoir.
 The regional park rises as one moves to the west of it, with the elevation reaching 140 m at its highest point.
 Eastern Creek flows southwards at the park's northern end and Ropes Creek flows in the west.
 The park also features small ponds and wetlands which are a refuge for the native wildlife.

 Furthermore, two radio telecommunication towers are situated in the regional park on Border Road.
-The regional park features a part of the Upper Canal System (by Sydney Water), which was constructed in the late 1800's.
+The regional park features a part of the Upper Canal System (by Sydney Water), which was constructed in the late 1800s.
 Bonnyrigg Reservoir is situated at the southern point of the park.